-Ban the Box is a campaign to remove questions about past criminal convictions from job applications and push background checks to a later point in the hiring process.
-The idea is to give applicants a chance to prove their qualifications to an employer without the stigma of a past criminal conviction.
+Ban the Box is a campaign to remove questions about past criminal convictions from job applications and push background checks to a later point in the hiring process so that employers consider a candidate’s qualifications first without the stigma of a past criminal conviction.

-The campaign has been growing with over 100 counties and cities, including New York City, adopting Ban the Box style laws and 18 states.
+The campaign has been growing with over 150 counties and cities adopting Ban the Box style laws and 30 states.
 Furthermore, the federal government has 'banned the box' in regards to federal employers, though not federal contractors.
 The following states have some form of Ban the Box laws: